3- How Close Are You?

-Lesson four – front curb (or line)
+Lesson three – front curb (or line)

 - Teach your teen to align the front bumper between 6–12 inches from a pavement curb (or line).
 Have them drive slowly straight toward the curb.
-Coach them to stop when the curb appears under the passenger’s side mirror.
+Coach them to stop when the curb appears under the driver side mirror.